quixio/quix-streams/docs/connectors/sinks/influxdb3-sink.md

 If the record values are not dicts, you need to convert them to dicts using `StreamingDataFrame.apply()` before sinking.

-The structure of the sinked data is defined by `fields_keys` and `tags_keys` parameters provided to the sink class.
+The structure of the sinked data is defined by the `fields_keys` and `tags_keys` parameters provided to the sink class.

 - `fields_keys` - a list of keys to be used as "fields" when writing to InfluxDB.
 If present, it must not overlap with `tags_keys`.